Conorjbr/Oliver-St-John-Gogarty/README.md

 ### Navigation Bar

-I added a navigation bar using an unordered list from to create the four links required as follows ;
+I added a navigation bar using an unordered list to create the four links required as follows ;
 - Home
 - Bibliography
 - Gallery